Delightful Finds in Round Rock, Texas

 Some don’t know it until they experience their first play.
 There’s no better place for this wonderful experience than the Penfold Theatre.

 This local gem is a 501©(3) nonprofit organization dedicated to cultivating a love for live theatre in northern Travis and Williamson counties, providing professional theatre performances and educational programs.
 Their stated mission is to empower artists to create work of the highest caliber and to engage diverse audiences through stories that inspire and impact our community.

 Founded in 2007 by Ryan Crowder, Nathan Jerkins, and Sean Martin, Penfold went through a thorough planning and development period and emerged in spring 2008 with its “let us entertain you” attitude.

 Penfold produced 29 plays and 11 special events in its first nine seasons.
-They have gathered quite a number of awards including Austin Critics Table Award for Best Musical (2 years in a low), Austin Critics Table and B. Iden Payne Awards for Best Actor.
+They have gathered quite a number of awards including the Austin Critics Table Award for Best Musical (2 years in a low), Austin Critics Table, and B. Iden Payne Awards for Best Actor.
 The Penfold has spent several years in the Austin Chronicle’s Top 10 lists.